Qianli Technology: Strategic Pivot to "AI + Auto" and Rebranding to Qianli (2024–Present)

 In 2024, Yin Qi, co-founder of the AI giant Megvii, acquired a significant stake and was appointed Chairman.
 The company adopted an "AI + Auto" strategy, rebranding to Chongqing Qianli Technology Co., Ltd.

 In September 2025, Qianli Technology announced that Lifan Holdings transferred a total of 135.6 million shares of the company (accounting for 3.00% of the company's total shares) to Mercedes-Benz Digital Technology at a price of RMB 1.34 billion.
 Upon completion of the transaction, Mercedes-Benz will become the fifth largest shareholder of Qianli Technology.

+In September 2025, Qianli Technology announced the company's English name "Afari".

+In January 2026, at CES 2026, Qianli Technology and Geely jointly announced the global launch of the assisted driving brand—G-ASD (Geely Afari Smart Driving, Qianli Haohan).

 Products

 Qianli Technology's business model is combining traditional vehicle manufacturing and technology solutions like intelligent driving systems and AI platforms.